Wales Millennium Centre: Corporate financing and rebranding

 The total cost of phase 1 of the project was £106.2 million.
 The National Lottery Millennium Fund provided £31.7 million, a further £37 million came from The National Assembly for Wales and £10.4 million was donated by the Arts Council of Wales.
-In addition, a private investor, South African businessman Donald Gordon, donated £20 million to be shared equally between the Royal Opera House and the Wales Millennium Centre.
-WMC also received a £13.5 million loan from HSBC.
+In addition, a private investor, South African businessman Donald Gordon, donated £20 million to be shared equally between the Royal Opera House and Wales Millennium Centre.
+The Wales Millennium Centre also received a £13.5 million loan from HSBC.
 The remaining funds for the project came from a major sponsorship deal with the Principality Building Society.
-The Weston Studio is named after the Garfield Weston Foundation which funds the Glanfa Stage, and is located on Level 1 of the building.
-Many other corporations and public bodies provide sponsorship to WMC.
+The Weston Studio is named after the Garfield Weston Foundation, and is located on Level 1 of the building.
+Many other corporations and public bodies provide sponsorship to Wales Millennium Centre.

 The National Assembly for Wales announced on 6 November 2007 that it was to pay off the outstanding loan of £13.5 million from HSBC and also increase its annual funding.
-From April 2008, the Assembly gave an annual grant of £3.5 million to the WMC for 3 years.
+From April 2008, the Assembly gave an annual grant of £3.5 million to Wales Millennium Centre for 3 years.
 This was intended only to repay the capital debt and not any ongoing operating loss as the organisation remained profitable.
 The money came from unallocated funds from the Assembly's previous budget and the then Minister for Heritage, Rhodri Glyn Thomas, said that it would not come at the expense of other art projects in Wales.

 The cost of phase 2 of the project was approximately £18 million.
 The BBC does not own the building, but has leased it for 25 years from the Lime Property Fund, a subsidiary of Aviva Investors.
 Phase 2 was built by Concert Bay Ltd, a subsidiary of Sir Robert McAlpine Enterprises Ltd, which co-funded the scheme along with Lime Property Fund.

-In November 2006, WMC announced that it would begin a two-phase rebranding project.
+In November 2006, Wales Millennium Centre announced that it would begin a two-phase rebranding project.
 The project was won by a local Cardiff company, Sweet.
 The first phase of the project involved a new corporate logo; the second phase included the redesign of other marketing tools, such as brochures and advertisements.